LoricAndre/compose-rr/README.md

 3. Run `make up` (or `docker-compose up`) to spin up the services.
 4. The services can then be managed using `docker-compose` normally.

+## Configuration

+The services configuration will change depending on whether or not he VPN is used :

+- With the VPN, all services are internally available through `localhost`
+- Without the VPN, you need to set them up using the name of the services as host

+### API Keys

+You can run `make <service>.api-key` to retrieve api keys for ` *rr` services.
+For instance, the Radarr API Key is obtainable through `make radarr.api-key`.

 ## Usage without a VPN

 I would recommend using a VPN to avoid issues, such as with your ISP.
 However, it is possible to use this without a VPN.